csierra15/api-capstone/README.md

 # Foodle

 I believe food always tastes better at home.
 But when you don't have much (or, any) cooking experience, that can be scary.
-Foodle can ease the transition from going out to eating in by letting you search for recipes using ingredients already in your pantry.
+Foodle can ease the transition from going out to eating in by helping you search for recipes using ingredients already in your pantry.

 API Used
 --------